Summarize this with

 You open App Store Connect in the morning, answer seven reviews in German, close the tab and log in to Google Play Console.
 Another twelve are waiting there, four in Portuguese, three in Turkish, one in Indonesian.
 By the fifth reply you already know, this is not how review management works in 2026 anymore.
 Two platforms, two logins, two character limits and five languages that no one on the team speaks fluently, that is not a process, that is a bottleneck.
 The good news: Automating app reviews no longer means sending blunt template replies, but AI-powered replies in brand voice, sorted by sentiment and stars, from a single inbox.

-TL;DR: Apple and Google each allow only one developer reply per review, and that single reply raises the rating by an average of +0.7 stars according to Google Play Console.
-Still, the reply rate in the "Tools & Utilities" category is 3.3% (AppFollow Benchmarks, 2025).
-If you want to automate app reviews, you do not need a second tool per platform, you need a dashboard that feeds App Store Connect, Google Play Console and social media comments from a single inbox feed, with brand voice training, automatic translation and sentiment-based prioritization.
+TL;DR: Apple and Google each allow only one developer reply per review, and according to Google Play Console this single reply lifts the rating by an average of +0.7 stars.
+Even so, the reply rate in the "Tools & Utilities“ category sits at 3.3% (AppFollow Benchmarks, 2025).
+Anyone who wants to automate app reviews does not need a second tool per platform, but a dashboard that handles App Store Connect, Google Play Console and social media comments from a single inbox feed, with brand voice training, automatic translation and sentiment-based prioritization.

 Why aren't App Store Connect and Play Console enough?